 So, what happens if you take combine the above and put them in one site?

 Smart Buildings can reduce energy consumption, detect system faults, reduce minor disasters and just generally improve the experience of the occupants whilst saving roughly 10% on costs11.

-The world of FM is changing due to rapid technology evolution, but there remains a need for human intervention.
+The world of Facilities Management is changing due to rapid technology evolution, but there remains a need for human intervention.

-The industry is shifting people away from mundane and labour intensive tasks, to creating opportunities for FM professionals to deliver added value for clients.
-And with so much of the industry in the hands of expensive machines, you could even argue that the human element of FM is going to be more important than ever.
+The industry is shifting people away from mundane and labour intensive tasks, to creating opportunities for Facilities Management professionals to deliver added value for clients.
+And with so much of the industry in the hands of expensive machines, you could even argue that the human element of Facilities Management is going to be more important than ever.
 Learn more about Timegate & Servicetrac